opetitprestataire/label-studio/docs/source/guide/storage.md

 2. For a specific project, open **Settings > Cloud Storage**.
 3. Click **Add Source Storage**.
 4. In the dialog box that appears, select **Amazon S3** as the storage type.
-5. In the **Storage Title** field, type a name for the storage to appear in the Label Studio UI.
+5. In the **Storage Name** field, type a name for the storage to appear in the Label Studio UI.
 6. Specify the name of the S3 bucket, and if relevant, the bucket prefix to specify an internal folder or container.
 7. Adjust the remaining parameters:
     - In the **File Filter Regex** field, specify a regular expression to filter bucket objects.
 Use `.*` to collect all objects.